tinkererthinker/blog/source/content/Math Academy Notes.md

 TODO

-how to move past the advanced beginner stage
+How to move past the advanced beginner stage?

 The advanced beginner stage is the transition point between the beginner and intermediate stage.